ExtensionEngine/tailor-docs/docs/ecosystem/README.md

 ## Tape

 <p>
-  Tape is data analytics system that collect user's content consumption data from Boutique and generates new data through calculations and transformations of the original data set.
+  Tape is a data analytics system that collect user's content consumption data from Boutique and generates new data through calculations and transformations of the original data set.
 </p>